 [EDITOR'S NOTE: This article was originally published by Headphone Commute in March, 2008.
-Ported over as a flashback in May, 2011...
+Ported over as a flashback in May, 2011, and then again refreshed in June 2014...
 Please enjoy responsibly...]

 On July 9, 1992, a small label, starting off as a record shop in Sheffield, England, released a first installment of its Artificial Intelligence series, with the purpose of showcasing some of the most experimental electronic music at the time.
 The founders of Weird And Radical Projects (WARP), Steve Beckett and Rob Mitchell, took the first leap in marketing dance music, produced for the purpose of listening.
 As suggested by the image of an armchair on the album’s cover, the listener was invited to engage in sound and contemplate its intelligent form.

 We realized you could make a really good album out of it.
 You could sit down and listen to it like you would a Kraftwerk or Pink Floyd album.
 That’s why we put those sleeves on the cover of Artificial Intelligence – to get it into people’s minds that you weren’t supposed to dance to it!

 The release was a success, and became the topic of conversation on the electronic mailing list founded in August 1993, called Intelligent Dance Music List.
 Thus, the term IDM, was born.
 Allow me to take the time for a deeper dive and go over each individual track and artist appearance that graced this monumental period of electronic music history.